Divestment then. Divestment now. Why does it seem tougher?

 On Nov.
 19, 1985, following years of pressure from anti-Apartheid student activists, McGill became the first Canadian university to divest wholly from South Africa, with York and Dalhousie following soon after.
 According to The Link's archives, McGill's Board of Governors (BoG) voted 9-4 to divest $45 million CAD from companies doing business in South Africa.

 A number of McGill's student activists' success in pressuring the university to comply with their demands can be attributed to the university’s South Africa Committee (SAC).
-Barbara Jenkins, a political science student at McGill, was the chairman of SAC, an undergraduate representative on McGill's BoG and a student union representative in 1980, a year after SAC's inception.
+Barbara Jenkins, was a political science student at McGill, the chairman of SAC, an undergraduate representative on McGill's BoG and a student union representative in 1980, a year after SAC's inception.

 While she was chairman, her goal was to raise awareness about divestment.
 Jenkins was at every BoG meeting, consistently bringing up the problematic nature of the university's ties to South Africa.